AnastasisKratsios/Random_Lipschitz_Partition/README.md

 Can be used in Architopes (see: https://arxiv.org/abs/2006.14378) to make the regression algorithm semi-supervised.

-Can be interpreted as Lipschitz function from Euclidean space into Wasserstein-1 space thereon!
-See linked paper of N. Assaf.

 ---------------------------------
 Dataset used is the California Housing Market found here: https://github.com/bzamanlooy/Architopes/tree/master/data